Sacraments

 At our parishes:

-The parent(s) are required to attend one session of preparation.
-Parents are also required to meet with the Pastor prior to Baptism.
+- The parent(s) are required to attend one session of preparation.
+Parents are also required to meet with the Pastor or Deacon prior to Baptism.

 All Baptisms are celebrated during a weekend Mass.